10 Rules to rule shirts

 If you’re opting for a short-sleeved shirt, know that it’s irrational to wear a tie with a short sleeve shirt unless your a Mormon, in which case you should also be wearing the name tag.

-On long sleeves your cuffs should cover the wrist entirely without falling over the hand, and be loose enough to slide over your watch.
+Your cuffs should cover the wrist entirely without falling over the hand, and be loose enough to slide over your watch.
 Dandy rules insist you get the cuffs fitted larger on your watch arm.
 This is the reason some shirts come with two buttons on the cuffs.
 I like to lift my thumb when my arm is at rest, and if it *just pushes up the cuff that’s the perfect length.
 Sliding one finger around my wrist or watch is then the perfect width.
 Collars and cuffs are a great place to incorporate some uniqueness in your shirts, so don’t be afraid to try different options and combinations here.

 The length of your shirt will vary with style.
 Generally straight hems are shorter and worn untucked, while curved hems are longer and remain more easily tucked throughout the day.
 Although untucked shirts are more acceptable these days, the sharp look of a tucked shirt is always worth the effort.
 For the die-hards there are always shirt stays, though I feel these may only be available in museums soon.